Ray Barrett: Australia

 In later years, Barrett starred in film and TV roles in his native Australia, living on Stradbroke Island, Queensland during the 1970s.
 He appeared as the Prime Minister (a character who is assassinated) in Burn the Butterflies, and as a miner in Golden Soak.
 In 1980, he played the part of the controversial Australian historical figure Governor Bligh in the ABC Television production The Timeless Land.
 He had secondary roles in many other productions, including Something in the Air.
+He had the "role of a lifetime" as the leda in Goodbye Paradise.

 Barrett also appeared in such films as Don's Party and The Carmakers (about the 1973 release of the Leyland P76 car, co-starring Noel Ferrier and Nick Tate).
 In 2005, he received an Australian Film Institute Longford Life Achievement Award.

 Death

 Barrett died on 8 September 2009 at the Gold Coast Hospital in Southport, Queensland, aged 82, after suffering a brain haemorrhage.
 His final acting appearance had been in the 2008 film Australia.
-He was married three times, and left three children.
-His death occurred four months after the passing of Thunderbirds co-star Bud Tingwell.